ClusterHQ/build.clusterhq.com/README.rst

 Buildbot changes can be tested on a staging machine.
 The Docker registry will automatically build an image based on the ``staging`` branch, whenever it is updated.

 Create a Fedora 20 instance on EC2 and note the IP of this instance.
-To start a suitable instance, you can run ``python start-aws.py`` if you have `boto` installed and configured to access AWS.

 In the following example the IP is 54.191.9.106.
 Set the Security Group of this instance to allow inbound traffic as shown below.